chenlijun99/unibz-76088A-materials/2-basics/2-modularity/2-header-file/README.md

 **Takeaways:**

 * A coarse-grained conditional compilation based on "choosing which file to compile" can be performed to reduce conditional compilation complexity.
 * There is no need to have 1-1 correspondence between header file and source file.
+A header file, among the other things, just declares: "somewhere these functions and variables will be defined".
+The "somewhere" could be one source file, many source files, depending on the complexity of the implementation and on the preference of the programmer.

 ## 6